MikaLorielle/PyPP-Interpreter/README.md

 Python with brackets but not a pip package.
 It is a single script.
 It is that simple.
 Everything is in one script.
 I have an example script above.
 It can also be used as an object if that's what you need.

+Bry.py is the actual interpreter if that is what you came for.
+Everything is in the Brackthon folder.